Other Names: Clown ghost knife fish, Clown Knife fish, Blade Fish, Spotted clown

-Very distinct, flat, silvery fish with long anal fin that gives the knifefish its common name; tiny dorsal fin and 5-10 black spots ringed with white distinguish it from all other fish in Florida; juveniles possess dark vertical bands instead of spots; long anal fin equally allows for forward and backward movements.
+Clown knifefish are flat, silvery fish with an elongated body, a humpback, and a long anal fin that gives the knifefish its common name.
+They have a tiny dorsal fin and 5-10 black spots ringed with white that distinguishes them from all other fish in Florida; juveniles possess dark vertical bands instead of spots.
+Their long anal fin equally allows for the forward and backward movements.

-Lakes, swamps, and river backwaters; young fish occur in schools among aquatic plants and submerged roots; adults tend to be loaners commonly found near shore in areas with overhanging vegetation or docks; utilizes air to survive in warm, stagnant waters with little oxygen.
+Clownknife fish live in freshwater habitats such as lakes, swamps, and river backwaters.
+Young clown knifefish stay in schools among submerged roots and aquatic plants; adults tend to be loaners commonly found near the shorelines in areas with overhanging vegetation or docks; utilizing air to survive in warm, stagnant waters with little oxygen.

 Age and Growth